Man in the Iron Mask: King's illegitimate son

 In 1745, an anonymous writer published a book in Amsterdam, Mémoires pour servir à l'Histoire de la Perse, romanticising life at the French Court in the form of Persian history.
 Members of the royal family and locations were given fictitious Persian names, and their key was published in the book's third edition (1759).
 In this tale, Louis XIV's illegitimate son, Louis, Count of Vermandois, is alleged to have struck his half-brother, Louis, Grand Dauphin, causing the King to banish him to life imprisonment, first at the Île Sainte-Marguerite and later at the Bastille.
 He was made to wear a mask whenever he was to be seen or attended to, when sick or in other circumstances.
 The theory of Vermandois as the prisoner in the mask was later mentioned by Henri Griffet, in 1769, as having circulated during the reign of Louis XIV, therefore long before 1745.

 In reality, there are no historical records of gossip confirming that Vermandois ever struck the Grand Dauphin.
 In the memoirs of Louis XIV's first cousin, the Duchess of Montpensier, there is mention of Vermandois having displeased the King for taking part in orgies in 1682, and being temporarily banished from court as a result.
 After promising to mend his way, he was sent—soon after his 16th birthday—to join the army in Courtrai during the War of the Reunions (1683–84), in early November 1683.
 He distinguished himself in the battle line, but died of a fever during the night of 17 November.
-The King was reported to be deeply affected by his son's death, and Vermandois' sister, Marie Anne de Bourbon, was inconsolable while their mother, Louise de La Vallière, sought solace in endless prayer at her Carmelites convent in Paris.
+Louis XIV was reported to be deeply affected by his son's death, and Vermandois' sister, Marie Anne de Bourbon, was inconsolable while their mother, Louise de La Vallière, sought solace in endless prayer at her Carmelites convent in Paris.